fujifilmfan/linux_notes/lfs201_notes.md

 #### Lab 5.1
 Basic git stuff; nothing to note

 Chapter 6:
 -----
 ### Introduction 6

 ### Goals 6
+By the end of this chapter, you should be able to:
+* Understand how the **RPM** system is organized and what major operations the **rp** program can accomplish.
+* Explain the naming conventions used for both binary and source **rpm** files.
+* Know how to query, verify, install, uninstall, upgrade and freshen packages.
+* Grasp why new kernels should be installed rather than upgraded.
+* Know how to use **rpm2cpio** to copy packaged files into a **cpio** archive, as well as to extract the files without installing them.

 ### Notes 6

+#### 6.3 RPM
+* RPM == the Red Hat Package Manage
+  * all files related to a specific task are packaged into a single rpm file
+  * contains information about how and where to install and uninstall files
+  * new versions of software lead to new rpm files which are then used for updating
+* rpm files contain dependency information
+* rpm does not retrieve from the network, but only from the local machine using absolute or relative paths
+* rpm files are usually distribution-dependent

 ### Labs 6

 Linux filesystem and paths